 - 5.1.a.
 Evaluation must be documented at the completion of the assignment.
 (Core) - 5.1.a.1.
 For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
 (Core) - 5.1.a.2.
 Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion.
+(Core) - 5.1.a.3.
+For rotations that include a surgical experience, evaluation must include an assessment of the resident's care of surgical patients.
 (Core) - 5.1.b.
 The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones.
 (Core) - 5.1.b.1.
 The program must use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members).
 (Core) - 5.1.b.2.
 The program must provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice.
 (Core) - 5.1.b.3.
-The program must ensure that residents take an in-service examination every year.
+The program must include annual administration of a national objective test, such as the Ophthalmic Knowledge Assessment or OKAP, as a component of assessing each resident's ophthalmic knowledge during the PGY-2-4.
 (Core) - 5.1.b.3.a.
-Use of the results must be limited to identifying areas that need improvement both for individual residents and for program curriculum areas that need improvement.
-(Detail) - 5.1.c.
-The program director or their designee, with input from the Clinical Competency Committee, must meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones.
+The results of these tests must be used to assess the strengths and weaknesses of individual residents and guide the development of needed remediation, and must not be used as the sole criteria for decisions regarding resident promotion or graduation.
+(Core) - 5.1.b.4.
+The program must use structured, hands-on, simulated surgical skills activities to assess resident performance.
 (Core)

-- 5.1.d.
+- 5.1.c.
+The program director or their designee, with input from the Clinical Competency Committee, must meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones.
+(Core) - 5.1.c.1.
+This must include review of the surgical experiences of each resident, including the number of cases recorded in the Resident Case Log System, in order to ensure advancement of surgical experience and timely entry of cases into the system.
+(Core) - 5.1.d.
 The program director or their designee, with input from the Clinical Competency Committee, must assist residents in developing individualized learning plans to capitalize on their strengths and identify areas for growth. - 5.1.e.
 The program director or their designee, with input from the Clinical Competency Committee, must develop plans for residents failing to progress, following institutional policies and procedures.
 (Core)